SmasherCoder/hotel-raven/README.md

 * It is done when the website meets the acceptance criteria when the source code is pulled.

+* It is done when I find accessible alt atributes when I view the heading attributes.

 * It is done when the website has a fully functional Book Now feature and stores this data within the local storage.

 * It is done when the Book Now feature has a room type, number of people staying at the hotel, and dates to pick when to stay to choose from.